runtimeverification/k/k-distribution/k-tutorial/1_basic/07_side_conditions/README.md

 ### Exercise

-Write another implementation of `gradeFromPercentile` which handles only the cases for `D` and `F`, and uses the `owise` attribute to avoid redundant Boolean comparisons.
+The grades `D` and `F` correspond to the percentile ranges [60, 70) and [0, 60) respectively.
+Write another implementation of `gradeFromPercentile` which handles only these cases, and uses the `owise` attribute to avoid redundant Boolean comparisons.
 Test that various percentiles in the range [0, 70) are evaluated correctly.